BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.theory.md

 );
 ```

-This 2 operators are siblings, one of them, `combineLates` is the creation function.
+These 2 operators are siblings, one of them, `combineLates` is the creation function.
 The other, `combineLatestWith` is the operator.